danieljprice/splash/docs/settings.rst

 First, set the origin to the location of the sink, as described above.
-Then simply change to spherical coordinates using the “change coordinate systems” option in :ref:`sec:opts`.
+Then simply change to spherical coordinates using the “change coordinate systems” option in :ref:`sec:menu-o`.
 Alternatively, compute the radius using the “calculate extra quantities” option in the :ref:`sec:menu-d`.

 Automatically adapting plot limits to match aspect ratio of output device